sashamayn/war/README.md

 Lakshtanov, E., & Roshchina, V. (2012).
 On finiteness in the card game of war.
 The American Mathematical Monthly, 119(4), 318-323.
 If there are positive probabilities of both the winning and the losing card being placed first at the bottom of the winner's deck, the game is finite.

+Aleksenko, A., & Lakshtanov, E. (2011).
+Finiteness of the playing time in'Beggar-my-neighbour'card game. arXiv preprint arXiv:1109.1460.
+"It is proved that in card games similar to 'Beggar-my-neighbour' the mathematical expectation of the playing time is finite, provided that the player who starts the round is determined randomly and the deck is shuffled when the trick is added.
+The result holds for the generic setting of the game."